aws-samples/sample-mpc-app-using-aws-nitrotpm/README.md

 7. Loading progress will show the detailed steps the backend is performing to mainly download the encrypted models, peform an attested decrypt using AWS KMS and the instance attestaiton document fetched using NitroTPM, extending the PCR15 TPM register with the model SHA384 hash and loading the model to ollama.

 ### LLM Model Consumer TAB -> Chat Interface TAB
-1. Notice under TEE Environment TAB -> GPU Information the current vram usage.
+1. Notice under Environment TAB -> GPU Information the current vram usage.
 2. Chat with the model and observe the usage again.

-### NitroTPM-TEE Attestation TAB
+### EC2 Instance Attestation TAB
 1. Observe various components of the attestation document.

 ## Security